From the Director

-On February 3rd we celebrated the opening of the Rubenstein Art Center, a.k.a. “the Ruby,” a spectacular new building across from the Nasher Museum on Campus Drive.
+We are thrilled with the new Rubenstein Art Center, a.k.a. “the Ruby,” a spectacular new building across from the Nasher Museum on Campus Drive.
 We look forward to many programmatic partnerships with the Ruby that involve music, dance, artist residencies and student projects.

-Consider signing up for PARLIAMENT at Duke, an amazing performance art piece created by Michael Kliën, associate professor of the practice of dance in Duke’s Dance Program.
-About 100 participants will gather in an empty gallery at the Nasher every day for four days, six to 10 hours per day.
-PARLIAMENT involves such simple rules as no talking, no electronic devices, no reading material, all day long.
-Kliën has presented versions of PARLIAMENT in Amsterdam, Greece, Brussels, London and New York.
-To find out more, please contact Hannah Bondurant at firstname.lastname@example.org.
+We were proud to present PARLIAMENT at Duke, an amazing performance art piece created by Michael Kliën, associate professor of the practice of dance in Duke’s Dance Program.
+About 100 participants gathered in an empty gallery at the Nasher over the course of four days, six hours per day.
+To watch videos and read articles, visit our Parliament page.

 Come and travel with the Nasher!
 Among the listing of programs on this website, you will find photos from Director’s Circle trips, including our whirlwind journey to New Orleans last fall for the grand opening of Prospect.4, the citywide exhibition organized by Chief Curator Trevor Schoonmaker, three years in the making.
 Also last fall, an adventurous group from our new Director’s Circle toured major art sites in contemporary and Baroque Rome.
-We are busy planning exclusive access trips to New York and New England area sculpture parks and gardens (October 2018) and also a specially designed trip to Spain (May 2019).
+We are busy planning an exclusive access trip to Spain (May 2019).